anjaPopovic/IT355-PZ01/README.md

 ### Prerequisites

 The following items should be installed in your system:
--Java 17+
+- Java 17+
--Maven 3.8+
+- Maven 3.8+
--Any modern IDE (IntelliJ IDEA, Eclipse)
+- Any modern IDE (IntelliJ IDEA, Eclipse)

+**Steps**:
 1. Open IntelliJ IDEA
 2. Click "Open" (not "Import")
 3. Navigate to the cloned folder (IT355-PZ01)
 4. Select the folder and click OK.
 5. IntelliJ will automatically detect the pom.xml file and import it as a Maven project

 Application will be availlable at address: http://localhost:8080